5 Things to Consider When Deliberating Whether to Go on a Second Date

 Sometimes, you might find yourself coming out of your first date wondering why you didn't ask certain questions to get to know your date.
 It can also be awkward asking more personal questions over text: this is when a second date becomes useful!

 Something I've done in the past is jotting down things I want to know about my date — this could include their motivations in life, their relationship with their family, or even why their last relationship ended.
 This doesn't mean that the sole purpose of my second date is to cover all these grounds!
-Instead, the list gives me an idea of what I feel I have yet to discover about the person, which makes me excited to meet them again.
+Instead, the list gives me an idea of what I feel I have yet to discover about the person, which makes me excited to go with them on third, fourth and even fifth dates.

 5. Did You Have a Good Time with Them?